TechTauba/paperpick-google-blogger-theme/README.md

-# BTauba Google Blogger Template/Theme
+# Paperpick Google Blogger Template/Theme
 ## License
 This project is licensed under the MIT License.